 Existing law authorizes a court to impose a collection fee for certain delinquent fines, administrative assessments, fees and restitution and authorizes the court to take certain actions to collect such delinquent payments.
-(NRS 176.064) Section 2 of this bill authorizes the court to enter a civil judgment for the amount of any unpaid fines, administrative assessments, fees and restitution imposed against a criminal defendant.
-Under section 2, the civil judgment may be enforced and renewed in the same manner as a judgment for money rendered in a civil action, and a person who is not indigent and who has not satisfied the civil judgment within a certain period may be punished for contempt.
-Section 5 of this bill authorizes a juvenile court to impose the same collection fees for delinquent fines, administrative assessments, fees, restitution and certain other payments as a court may impose against a criminal defendant.
-Section 5 authorizes a juvenile court to enter a civil judgment against a child or the parent or guardian of the child for any delinquent fines, administrative assessments, fees, restitution or other payments required in a juvenile court proceeding and authorizes certain collection activities if the juvenile court has entered such a civil judgment.
-Moreover, if the juvenile court has entered a civil judgment against a person who is not indigent and the juvenile court determines that the person has failed to make reasonable efforts to satisfy the civil judgment, section 5 authorizes the juvenile court to punish the person for contempt.
-Section 5 also authorizes the court to which the juvenile court has transferred or certified a case to include satisfaction of a civil judgment entered by the juvenile court in any sentence imposed by that court.
+(NRS 176.064) Section 1 of this bill authorizes the court to enter a civil judgment for the amount of any unpaid fines, administrative assessments, fees and restitution imposed against a criminal defendant.
+Under section 1, the civil judgment may be enforced and renewed in the same manner as a judgment for money rendered in a civil action, and a person who is not indigent and who has not satisfied the civil judgment within a certain period may be punished for contempt.
+Section 4 of this bill authorizes a juvenile court to impose the same collection fees for delinquent fines, administrative assessments, fees, restitution and certain other payments as a court may impose against a criminal defendant.
+Section 4 authorizes a juvenile court to enter a civil judgment against a child or the parent or guardian of the child for any delinquent fines, administrative assessments, fees, restitution or other payments required in a juvenile court proceeding and authorizes the juvenile court to take certain actions if the juvenile court has entered such a civil judgment.
+Moreover, if the juvenile court has entered a civil judgment against a person who is not indigent and the juvenile court determines that the person has failed to make reasonable efforts to satisfy the civil judgment, section 4 authorizes the juvenile court to punish the person for contempt.
+Section 4 also provides that if a civil judgment entered by the juvenile court is unsatisfied and the person against whom the judgment is entered is convicted of a crime, the unsatisfied portion of the civil judgment must be included in the sentence for that crime.